hudson155/kairo/limber-backend-framework/README.md

         Reps are used in the API layer.
         Models should never be used in the application/database layer.
 * [`testing`](/reps):
-    Contains testing utilities.
+    * Contains testing utilities.
-    Include this in implementation projects as a test dependency (assuming you write tests).
+    * Include this in implementation project modules as a test dependency (assuming you write tests).
 * [`validation`](/validation):
     * Provides a Validator class for ad-hoc validation, as well as the Validation class which is used to validate reps.